wiber/OpenHeartSovrinWill/README.md

 ## 🔑 Why This Duo Is the Best Fit for FIM

 1. **Efficient Sparse Attention**
-   - Mistral's architecture supports dense/sparse attention, which complements FIM's ability to prune irrelevant data structurally.
+   - Mistral’s architecture supports dense/sparse attention, which complements FIM's ability to prune irrelevant data structurally.

 2. **Enhanced Interpretability**
    - FIM's fractal indexing offers a clear, interpretable structure that helps mitigate risks of AI "hallucinations" or strategic deception.